 Q: Are permitted weapons allowed to be carried onboard?

 A: No concealed weapons are allowed on Miller Boat Line vessels.
-Permitted weapons carried in a vehicle, luggage or on a person; must have ammunition separated from the weapon or the weapon must have a trigger lock mechanism in place.
-This policy will respect your right of a permit and allow for safe transit under the guidelines of the Maritime Security Regulations.
+Permitted weapons must be carried in a vehicle and be properly stowed in either the trunk or locked in the glove compartment.
+This policy will allow for safe transit under the guidelines of the Maritime Security Regulations.

 Q: Part of the pleasure of visiting the islands is the relaxed atmosphere.
 Will that change?